-Here at Warwick & Warwick, we have a free postcard valuation service.
-Please send us an email or call 01926 499031 to book an appointment.
+At Warwick & Warwick, we have a free postcard valuation service.
+Please email us or call 01926 499031 to book an appointment.

 As you would expect, the condition of an old or antique postcard is an extremely important factor in relation to its worth - just as it is with old coins and stamps.

 Whilst postcard grading is a subjective area, cards which are worn, damaged or dirty tend to be less desirable.
 If you acquire a damaged card, it may have little commercial value and is best thought of as a space-filler.